 - 4th MLG (FWD West)

 - I MEF Command Element

 Similar to many other military bases on American soil, Camp Pendleton was born out of a need for expanded facilities due to American involvement in World War Two.
 In the 1940s the Marine Corps needed a large training facility and in 1942 the United States Marines purchased land in California known as Rancho Santa Margarita y Las Flores.

 Just prior to this, President Franklin D. Roosevelt had declared a national emergency in 1941 and this led to the determination that the new Marine Corps facility should be the source of amphibious warfare training for a much larger force than was required pre-WW2.

 Circa 1943, the first female Marine Corps reservists were working at the base; this accomplishments is among Camp Pendleton’s firsts.
-Long after the end of World War Two, some two hundred thousand Marines would be trained at Camp Pendleton before shipping out to Korea and later Vietnam.
+Long after the end of World War Two, some 200,000 Marines would be trained at Camp Pendleton before shipping out to Korea and later Vietnam.

 In the 1980s, amphibious warfare training became supplemented at the base by training in expeditionary tactics that combined infantry, aircraft, supply operations, and armored operations.
 The expeditionary approach has been used all over the world since in places like Bosnia, Panama, the Persian Gulf, Somalia, and Afghanistan.

 From humble beginnings, Camp Pendleton has evolved into a major part of Marine Corps operations and features more than 2,500 buildings and over 500 miles of road.
 38,000 military family members live in base housing and the official site for the base says Pendleton’s “daytime population” totals 70,000 military and civilian personnel or more.